XtraKrispi/the-power-of-purity/slides.md

 # Typeclasses

-* Typeclasses can be inherited from other typeclasses:
+* Typeclasses can be "inherited" from other typeclasses:
 <!-- .element: class="fragment fade-in" -->

 ```haskell